 I was talking to a friend who has a son around the same age as mine.
-“I love when N wakes up from a nap,” she began.
+“I love when Noah wakes up from a nap,” she began.
 “I’ll usually hear him talking or singing right after he wakes up, so that when I walk in I’ll find him sitting up and smiling at me.”
 Smiling?!

 Here’s what can happen at our house: We’ll hear our toddler either start whimpering or flat-out screaming at the top of his lungs when he wakes up.
 We rush in with his milk in hand, and that will placate him for maaaaybe the thirty seconds it takes him to down the whole thing.
 He’ll either demand more, or proceed to crying right away and complain.
 Sometimes he’ll say he wants to go back to sleep but protests when we make arrangements for him to do so.

-The funny thing is that he doesn’t wake up cranky in the mornings; he actually wakes up like my friend’s son; talking, singing and yes, smiling.
+The funny thing is that he doesn’t wake up cranky in the mornings.
+He actually wakes up like my friend’s son; talking, singing and yes, smiling.
 Apparently grouchiness is reserved for mid-day.
 I don’t blame him—I tend to feel out of sorts when I wake up from a nap and can imagine that he feels the same.

 Either way, my husband and I have gotten better with helping our little guy wake up happier—and less cranky—after his naps:

 - Have milk and snacks ready.
 Okay, so this didn’t exactly solve the problem by itself because clearly he can still wake up cranky even when handed a cup of milk, but I imagine he may be even more cantankerous if we were to withhold his beloved drink.